Prof. Adam Shoemaker with Mevan Fernando

 In this episode, Mevan speaks to embracing his Sri Lankan heritage through music, the joy of witnessing young people unleash their imagination through advanced technologies and growing up in a family of diversely talented individuals — all VU alumni!

-I was delighted to speak with Mevan about our shared love of music and the significant role Wyndham Tech School is playing in secondary students’ education.
+I was delighted to connect with Mevan over our shared love of music and the significant role Wyndham Tech School is playing in secondary students’ education.

 Episode Transcript